 •Sold an array of industries including manufacturing, wholesale/distribution, service, retail, restaurants, professional offices, and more.

 •24 years of Sales Experience

-She maintains her professional networks by participating in a variety of associations including the International Business Brokers Association (IBBA) and the Business Brokers of Florida (BBF).
+She maintains her professional networks by participating in a variety of associations.
+This includes the International Business Brokers Association (IBBA) and the Business Brokers of Florida (BBF).

-One interesting fact about Bianca is that she used to be a business owner herself!
-In fact, she has been on both sides of the transaction when she purchased and later sold that same business.
+Bianca was herself a business owner!
+In fact, she was on both sides of the transaction when she purchased and later sold that same business.
 She finds that perspective invaluable when relating to her clients and balancing the many details and emotions.